 Autism Spectrum Disorder Programs & Services

-Ingham Intermediate School District (ISD) offers programming for children pre-k through fifth grade for students with autism spectrum disorder (ASD) and services for students in grades pre-k through transition.
+Ingham Intermediate School District (ISD) offers programming for students with autism spectrum disorder (ASD) grades preschool through eighth grade.

-The major focus of Ingham ISD's ASD programming is to assist in the development of a broad range of functional abilities through meaningful engagement within an intentional, structured learning environment.
-The ultimate goal is for students to return to their home school district.
+The intention of Ingham ISD's ASD programming is to provide an educational environment that supports the development of independence, communication, socialization and academic and functional skills.
+The goal is for students to return to their home school district.

-A continuum of instructional methods and environments are designed to facilitate meaningful engagement, adequate structure and routine, and generalization of skills.
+A continuum of instructional practices and classroom environments are implemented to facilitate meaningful engagement and the generalization of skills that provide structure and consistent routines.

 Instructional services are designed to meet the changing needs of students as they acquire and generalize skills.
 Program staff and parents work collaboratively to enhance the child's communication, social, behavioral, cognitive, and sensorimotor development with particular emphasis on areas of need.

-The Teacher Consultant of Autism Spectrum Disorders accommodates the needs of students with Autism to be successful in the school environment:
+The Teacher Consultants of Students with ASD support the needs of students with ASD to be successful in the school environment:

 - Assists school personnel with intervention strategies